Some of the best things to do in Seattle

 Seattle Space Needle

 The Space Needle is the signature symbol of Seattle.
 The iconic landmark was constructed in 1962 for the World’s Fair.
 Since it was built, it has become Seattle’s most popular tourist attraction.
-The Space Needle is 605 ft tall and at one time was America’s tallest structure west of the Mississippi River.
+The structure is 605 ft tall and at one time was America’s tallest structure west of the Mississippi River.